 What is a fujoshi?

-Fujoshi (or, more inclusively, fujin) have always been an integral part of online and offline fandom ecosystems.
-Despite being historically reviled, their creativity and passion for their favorite series often drive the success of popular franchises—a fact that is only now beginning to be more widely recognized.
+Fujoshi (or, more inclusively, fujin) are and have always been an integral part of the online ecosystem.
+Despite being historically looked down upon and sometimes even reviled, their creativity and passion for their favorite series often drive the success of popular franchises—a fact that is only now beginning to be more widely recognized.

 Overall, fujin are a highly diverse group of loosely-aligned folks brought together by their shared love of queer fictional relationships.
 Online-minded folks can think of them as cousins of the furry subculture, with whom they share similar challenges, including stigmatization and censorship.
 Rather than creating works focused on anthropomorphized animals, fujin center their own stories, art, comics, and complex worldbuilding around fictional relationships from pre-existing media—often between men, but with other gender expressions on the rise alongside them.